-- (e) Drug overdose response policy. - (1) Every State and local government agency that employs a law enforcement officer or fireman as those terms are defined in the Line of Duty Compensation Act must possess opioid antagonists and must establish a policy to control acquisition, the storage, and administration of transportation, such opioid antagonists and to provide training in the administration of opioid antagonists.
-A State or local government agency that employs a probation officer, as defined in Section 9b of the Probation and Probation Officers Act, or a fireman as defined in the Line of Duty Compensation Act but does not respond to emergency medical calls or provide medical services shall be exempt from this subsection. - (2) Every publicly or privately owned ambulance, special emergency medical services vehicle, non-transport vehicle, or ambulance assist vehicle, as described in the Emergency Medical Services (EMS) Systems Act, that responds to requests for emergency services or transports patients between hospitals in emergency situations must possess opioid antagonists. - (3) Entities that are required under paragraphs (1)
+- (e) Drug overdose response policy. - (1) Every State and local government agency that employs a law enforcement officer or fireman as those terms are defined in the Line of Duty Compensation Act must possess opioid antagonists and must establish a control acquisition, policy to the storage, administration of transportation, and such antagonists and to provide training in the administration of opioid antagonists.
+A State or local government agency that employs a probation officer, as defined in Section 9b of the Probation and Probation Officers Act, or a fireman as defined in the Line of Duty Compensation Act but does not respond to emergency medical calls or provide medical services shall be exempt from this subsection.

+- (2) Every publicly or privately owned ambulance, special emergency medical services vehicle, non-transport vehicle, or ambulance assist vehicle, as described in the Emergency Medical Services (EMS) Systems Act, that responds to requests for emergency services or transports patients between hospitals in emergency situations must possess opioid antagonists. - (3) Entities that are required under paragraphs (1) and (2) to possess opioid antagonists may also apply to the Department for a grant to fund the acquisition of opioid antagonists and training programs on the administration of opioid antagonists.